logstash-plugins/logstash-input-http_poller/README.md

 # Logstash HTTP input plugin

-# This is a fork of [logstash-input-rest](https://github.com/maximede/logstash-input-rest) by @maximede.
-This is a WIP we'll be adding tests and functionality to this guy.
+## This plugin is a WIP!
+Expect things to break!

-This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).
+This plugin is based off [logstash-input-rest](https://github.com/maximede/logstash-input-rest) by @maximede.

-It allows you to call a rest API (that produces JSON currently) and send the resulting JSON in an logstash event.
+This [Logstash](https://github.com/elasticsearch/logstash) input plugin allows you to call an HTTP API, decode the output of it into event(s), and send them on their merry way.

 The idea behind this plugins came from a need to read springboot metrics endpoint, instead of configuring jmx to monitor my java application memory / gc/ etc.

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.